 The dashboard affords an opportunity to increase service to advertisers by providing enhanced information on the display while the ad is running.
-HD Radio's Artist Experience system is capable of displaying an advertiser's logo concurrent with the commercial being broadcast, while the text fields can provide additional information about that advertiser - phone number, URL, etc. However, advertiser information should not be displayed during program content (music, talk, etc.).
+HD Radio's Artist Experience system is capable of displaying an advertiser's logo concurrent with the commercial currently playing, while the text fields can provide additional information about that advertiser - phone number, URL, etc. Hybrid radio systems offer similar capabilities whether HD Radio is used or not.
+However, advertiser information should not be displayed during program content (music, talk, etc.).